-She climbed up a deck, and passed out from the back of crew quarters, through the galley, and into the engine room.
-The only sound there was the throb of the electric motors spinning in the next compartment back, and a randomized clanking of tools from the deck below.
+She climbed up a deck and crossed from the back of crew quarters, through the galley, and into the engine room.
+The only sounds there were the throb of the electric motors spinning in the next compartment, and a randomized clanking of tools from the deck below.
 She leaned over the open hatch to the lower engine room.

 “Chips!
 Chips, come over here.”

 The clanking sound stopped and the face of the Prospect’s engineer appeared below the opening a moment later, peering up at her.
-Chips hands were black with grease that had also created a grimy patch on the leather apron she wore.
+Chips’s hands were black with grease that had also created a grimy patch on the leather apron she wore.
 In her hands, as if she had been butchering some small game animal for dinner, she held the shell of a deconstructed piece of machinery about the size of a baseball.

-Percy recalled that Chips’ real name was Irene something-or-other, but Hemi had stuck her with the nickname “Chips” when she had signed on.
-According to Hemi, “Chips” was the traditional nickname for a ship’s carpenter going back to antiquity.
-And even though there was little carpentry to be done on a submarine, the ship’s carpenter was generally responsible for any number of random jobs that needed to be done but were not already assigned to the deck crew.
+Chips’s real name was Irene something-or-other, but Hemi had stuck her with the nickname “Chips” when she had signed on.
+According to Hemi, “Chips” was the traditional nickname for a ship’s carpenter, going back to antiquity.
+And even though there was little carpentry to be done on a submarine, the ship’s carpenter was generally responsible for any number of random jobs that were not already assigned to the deck crew.
 When she had first come aboard, Hemi had such a list of things that needed doing on the Prospect that he felt the name was appropriate to the new position.
 Also, he had always wanted a “Chips” on the boat—he was a fan of the classics.

-“What the fuck is going on Percy?”
+“What the fuck is going on, Percy?”
 Chips asked.

 “There’s a leak.”
 These were words no submariner ever wanted to hear.
 But Chips had fixed leaks before.
-It was the answer to the next question that Captain Percy was loath to give her.
+It would be the answer to Chips’s next question that Captain Percy was loath to give her.

 “I was wondering when one of you assholes would make their way down here and tell me that the fuck’s with all the fucked motions of the boat.
 Where are we leaking?”

-“…In the cargo hold.”
+“ . . .
+In the cargo hold.”

 “And it’s fuckin’ bad, eh?”

-“Ah, pretty… fucking bad.
+“Ah, pretty . . . fucking bad.
 An Authority sub rammed us on the surface, apparently split open the pressure hull.”

-“Split it… in the fucking cargo hold you said?
+“Split it . . . in the fucking cargo hold, you said?
 So then we’re fuckin’ fucked, eh?
 Haven’t I always fucking said that cargo hold’s too fucking big, and it should have bulkheads?
-The fucking boat won’t float if it’s flooded; eh, Capt’ Percy?
+The fucking boat won’t float if it’s flooded, eh, Capt’ Percy?
 That’s what you’re fuckin’ thinking right now, ain’t it?
 You probably didn’t want to even fucking tell me because you know that we’re fuckin’ fucked!”
-She threw her piece of machinery at the wall where the loosely-held assembly separated and sent small parts flying far into the black corners of the lower engine room.
+She threw her piece of machinery at the wall, where the loose assembly separated and sent small parts flying far into the black corners of the room.

-“For fuck’s sake Chips, yes we’re fucked, but we’re not fuckin’ fucked, not yet… I need you to take one of the guys, go in there, and see if you can stop it and patch it so we don’t get to the point where we are fuckin’ fucked.
+“For fuck’s sake, Chips, yes, we’re fucked, but we’re not fuckin’ fucked, not yet . . .
+I need you to take one of the guys, go in there, and see if you can stop it and patch it so we don’t get to the point where we are fuckin’ fucked.
 Right?”

-“Ah, fuck ya Capt’.”
+“Ah, fuck ya, Capt’.”
 Chips started climbing up the ladder towards Percy without looking at her.

 “You and your attitude!
-Listen to me,” Percy held her arm, “good or bad, I need regular reports.
+Listen to me,” Percy held her arm.
+“Good or bad, I need regular reports.
 Get Owen up and get him helping you.”

 Chips wrenched her arm free.
 “A- fuckin’- OK.”
-She gave Percy a mock salute and pushed past to enter the upper engine room.
+She gave Percy a mock salute and pushed past to the upper engine room.